What Is the Calorie Deficit?

 My husband repeatedly hears people say that they cannot lose weight.
 It is often the first thing people want to talk about when they hear he is a personal trainer.
 Dieters complain that they eat sensibly but cannot shift the pounds.
 Once he explains the tried and trusted 'calorie deficit' approach, they go on to understand what is needed to successfully shed the pounds.

 Our bodies needs a certain number of calories to function on a daily basis.
 Just breathing uses calories.
 But when we consume more calories than we need, the body stores those calories as fat to use as energy later on.
-If we continue to eat more calories than needed, the body doesn't get to use this stored fat, instead it just stores more and more and we put on weight.
+If we continue to eat more calories than needed, the body never uses this stored fat.
+The body just stores more and more, and we put on weight.

 But if you eat fewer calories than you use, you have a calorie deficit.
 The body then starts using the stored fat to keep it going.
 If you continue to do this day after day, the fat will gradually disappear.